MityaWasTaken/Puffer64/README.md

 # Horrible codebase.
 Currently rewriting as harthOS.
-Don't even bother touching this
+Don't even bother touching this.
-There is a triple fault in my interrupt descripter table that I have no idea how to fix.
-Please pr this w/ a fix becuase I am totally lost.
+Since this was my first operating system, and I don't wanna delete it dispite how EMBARRASING it is...
+I'll just archive it.